Published: 28 October 2024

 The film interviews nine Israelis living different lifestyles in Melbourne, Sydney and Mullumbimby, and a strong theme and commonality emerges.
 Israeli Australians share ground both with Jewish communities and other migrant communities in Australia.
 Sometimes more the latter than the former.
 Their experience is both unique and universal.

 I call it a film made by accident, because we did not set out to make a film but to capture experiences on film.
-Given our own personal connection to the story that emerged from the interviews, the films made itself, with the exceptional editing eye of Mihaal.
+We each had a personal connection to the story that emerged from the interviews, and the film 'made itself' with the exceptional editing eye of Mihaal.

-During such a painful and dissonant time, I wanted to share outwardly how proud and strong Israelis are, connected to home and each other.
-While political opinions and visions for the country legitimately differ, and those are often heated arguments, the ability to be these for each other transcends all of that.
-This is learned in-country from childhood, a product of army services and a fundamental value that is being tested in the most traumatic way currently with the hostages.
+During such a painful and dissonant time, I wanted to share outwardly how proud and generous Israelis are, connected to home and community, even while political opinions and visions for the country legitimately differ (and those are often heated arguments).
+This is learned in-country from childhood, a product of army service and a fundamental value that is currently being tested in the most traumatic way with the hostages.
 Social capital is a key currency in Israel, and central to any migrant experience.

 In Australia, the shared background and language creates instant community and family for new arrivals, like me.
 In my small town in NSW, an Israeli band of hands, contacts and advice is always only a WhatsApp group away, and the film was created and executed precisely in this vein.